 The Dummy Authentication Provider implements simple authentication for development purpose using dummy credentials (username: user, password user).
-The Dummy Authentication Provider allows API Gateway to run without authenticating with the z/OSMF service.
+The Dummy Authentication Provider makes it possible for the API Gateway to run without authenticating with the z/OSMF service.

 Use the following property of API Gateway to enable the Dummy Authentication Provider: